qnaudan/Skyscanner_scrap/README.md

 They are 5 keys parameters the user can modify :

-- Departure and Destination cities are inputs
+- Departure and Destination cities are inputs (no particular syntax, the search engine find as if you key manually)

-- A expected number of days of stay in the destination is key in, the app will also look shorter and longer stay opportunities up to 50% of this number (key in 0 day for One Way flights)
+- An expected number of days of stay in the destination is key in, the app will also look shorter and longer stay opportunities up to 50% of this number (write down 0 day for One-Way flights)

-- The starting day to look up the first flight (like 30 days from now) and the span of search in days (the 60 nest days for instance)
+- 2 additional variables are in the code and not asked on prompting : the starting day to look up the first flight (like 30 days from now) and the span of search in days (the 60 next days for instance).
+User is invited to write manually inside the code what he prefers best.

+## Bot detection

+On the first opening of the browser window (where Desparture and Destination cities are wrote down in search engine to get the correct URL syntax), a captcha test may appear, then it is the only time the user is asked to initialise and pass the captcha test within 100 seconds.